WWPPC/WWPPC-server/docs/database/classes/Database.md

 > **deleteAccount**(`username`, `password`, `adminUsername`?): `Promise`\<[`SUCCESS`](../enumerations/AccountOpResult.md#success) \| [`NOT_EXISTS`](../enumerations/AccountOpResult.md#not_exists) \| [`INCORRECT_CREDENTIALS`](../enumerations/AccountOpResult.md#incorrect_credentials) \| [`ERROR`](../enumerations/AccountOpResult.md#error)\>

 Delete an account.
 Allows deletion by users and admins with permission level `AdminPerms.MANAGE_ACCOUNTS` if `adminUsername` is given. **Does not validate credentials**.
+*Note: Requires password or admin username to delete to avoid accidental deletion of accounts.*

 #### Parameters